FRAXA Drug Validation Initiative (FRAXA-DVI) Provides Preclinical Testing of Potential Fragile X Treatments

 At FRAXA-DVI, scientists run dozens of experiments on compounds, evaluating their potential to correct Fragile X-related deficits.
 Some drugs tested here were discovered through FRAXA-funded research, while others originated from pharmaceutical pipelines for different conditions and show promise for Fragile X.

-The team is led by Dr. Patricia Cogram, Associate Professor of Genetics at the University of Chile, whose pioneering work has made FRAXA-DVI a critical resource in the global Fragile X research pipeline.
+The team is led by Dr. Patricia Cogram, Associate Professor of Genetics at Fundacion Ciencia y Vida, Santiago, Chile, whose pioneering work has made FRAXA-DVI a critical resource in the global Fragile X research pipeline.
 Dr. Robert Deacon has over forty years of experience in rodent behaviour as the head of the rodent behavior unit at Oxford University.
 Collaborator Dr. Paulina Carulo leads a Fragile X clinic in Argentina, and this direct connection with individuals and families affected by Fragile X provides crucial insights.

-We have run hundreds and hundreds of compounds through FRAXA-DVI.
-We can now tell which pathways are critical for Fragile X. The changes aren’t just in behavior, but also in the brain’s connectivity.
+We have run hundreds and hundreds of compounds through FRAXA-DVI over the years.
+That experience has helped us identify which pathways are most important in Fragile X. The changes aren’t just in behavior, but also in the brain’s connectivity, giving us a clearer picture of which treatments are most promising.

 Patricia Cogram, PhD